funbox/beatrix/README.md

 ```

 The characters described above will be left in the font files (as well as kerning pairs for them), the other ones will be cut off.

-## Rationale

-Users spend a lot of time downloading web assets: JS, CSS, images, fonts, etc.
-To reduce waiting time, developers compress the assets, gzip them, use optimized formats for images and fonts.

-But sometimes the developers can go a little bit further.
-When they have all the rights for fonts they use,
-it's possible to leave only the glyphs their website needs.
-Just cut off the rest ones.

-That's exactly how the tool works.

 [![Sponsored by FunBox](logo-bottom.svg)](https://funbox.ru)